-The Habit Flywheel: A Guide to Building a Low-Friction Home Workout Routine
+The Habit Flywheel: A Low-Friction Guide to Consistent Home Workouts

 Every January, gyms overflow with the energy of new resolutions.
 By March, a significant number of those new memberships go unused.
 According to studies in exercise adherence, up to 50% of people who start a new fitness program will drop out within the first six months.